Skip to content

 • Cycle length: Typically 4–8 weeks in animal research protocols

+For lyophilized BPC-157 supplied as powder, see our reconstitution walkthrough and the reconstitution calculator for the dosing math.
 In animal studies, dosages are often expressed as mcg/kg body weight, with common effective doses ranging from 1–10 mcg/kg.
 Scaling these doses to humans is not straightforward and should not be attempted without medical guidance.

 No established human dosing protocol exists.
 Any use should be under the supervision of a qualified and experienced healthcare provider.